-- (A) They should preserve the landscape by ensuring that the objectives of the SKDC Landscape Character Assessment are upheld.
-The open farmland character of the parish is to be maintained, and any new farm buildings, business units or tourism developments should be of a high standard of design, including landscaping, appropriate to the location.
-The conservation areas, including important views, are not to be substantially altered by new development. - (B) Development proposals should respect the identified key views and should not compromise their significance in the neighbourhood area.
-Proposals which enhance or improve views will be supported but proposals which unacceptably impact on them will not be supported. - (C) Any changes that benefit native flora and fauna will be encouraged.
+- (A) Developments should preserve the landscape by ensuring that the objectives of the SKDC Landscape Character Assessment are upheld. - (B) The open farmland character of the parish is to be maintained, and any new farm buildings, business units or tourism developments should be of a high standard of design, including landscaping, appropriate to the location. - (C) Development proposals should respect the key views identified within the conservation area and the wider parish landscape.
+They should not compromise their significance in the neighbourhood area.
+Proposals which enhance or improve views will be supported but proposals which unacceptably impact on them will not be supported. - (D) Any changes that benefit native flora and fauna will be encouraged.
 These include new woodland or hedgerow planting, more uncultivated field margins or land given up for a nature reserve.